linjay8/buynothing-api/README.md

-# JSON Server Posts API
+# JSON Server Buy Nothing API

 To run this project locally: